 - Work with the local school or cause you’re passionate about to offer fundraising opportunities.

 Just remember, carefully evaluate potential partners before moving forward with your promotion.

 Related: 8 ways to give back to your local community as a small business

 The meat of the advice is this: tell your story online and offline to remind your customers about your business.
 If you follow these three steps, you’ll be that much closer to showing your customers how to buy local by shopping online.

-View the free checklist: 5 ways to get more local customers
+Next, read this checklist for 5 ways to get more local customers.

 The GoDaddy product information in this article is outdated and currently under review for accuracy.
 For the latest up-to-date product information please visit godaddy.com